offmarketeu/Cleaning_data_assig4/codebook.md

 ### Raw data set

-The raw dataset was created using the following regular expression to filter out required features, eg. the measurements on the mean and standard deviation for each measurement from the original feature vector set
+The raw dataset was created merging train and test sets and previusly was adding the subject and the activity label.

-`-(mean|std)\\(`
+That's create a data set of 10299 rows and 563 columns called 'total_file'

-This regular expression selects 66 features from the original data set.
+From this data set we extract only mean() and std() variables selecting 66 features from the original data set.
-Combined with subject identifiers `subject` and activity labels `label`, this makes up the 68 variables of the processed raw data set.
+Combined with subject identifiers `subject` and activity labels `activity`, this makes up the 68 variables of the processed raw data set call 'total_file2'.

-The training and test subsets of the original dataset were combined to produce final raw dataset.

 ### Tidy data set